The process of buying property in Cyprus

 • The Immovable Property (Tenure, Registration and Valuation) Law, Cap.224 — a key act governing issues of ownership, registration, and encumbrances.

-• The Acquisition of Immovable Property (Aliens) Law, Cap.109 — The Acquisition of Immovable Property (Aliens) Law, Cap.109 — establishes restrictions and procedures for the acquisition of real estate by foreign citizens (aliens).
+• The Acquisition of Immovable Property (Aliens) Law, Cap.109 — establishes restrictions and procedures for the acquisition of real estate by foreign citizens (aliens).

-• The Cyprus Land Registry — a centralized state register that guarantees transparency and legality in real estate transactions.
+• The Cyprus Land Registry — a centralized state register that guarantees the transparency and legality of real estate transactions.

 Cyprus legislation clearly distinguishes between the rights of EU citizens and third-country nationals: